phaxio/phax_machine/README.md

 You'll notice a number of fields that need to be populated (e.g. App Name and the Config Variables).
 Choose an App name, and populate the API credentials fields with your production [API credentials from Phaxio](https://console.phaxio.com/apiSettings).

-Enter the email address that you'd like your received faxes sent to in the *Received_Fax_Email* field.

 Skip to section 2 below.

 #### Or manually: